A Sound Horizon-Free Measurement of $H_0$ in DESI 2024: Theory and Methodology

 \section{Theory and Methodology}

 The galaxy power spectrum contains multiple sources of information that contribute to measuring $H_0$.
 On one hand there is geometrical information; one form that this takes is in so-called ``standard rulers,'' or features of the power spectrum that correspond to theoretically known distance scales.
 This includes the sound horizon scale at baryon-photon decoupling $\rd$, which determines the structure of the BAO wiggles, as well as the baryonic Jeans suppression scale \cite{Lesgourgues:2006}.
-Another standard ruler is the matter-radiation equality scale $\keq$, which manifests as the turnover scale of the power spectrum and also modulates its shape around the peak.\footnote{As discussed in \cite{Philcox:2021}, $\keq$ appears non-trivially in the shape of the logarithmic enhancement on scales $k > \keq$.} The observed scale (in angles/redshifts) of a given standard ruler is then a function of both its physical size as well as the distance to the tracer it is measured from, both of which are predicted by a cosmological model.
-This leads to a measurement of the relevant cosmological parameters (or combinations thereof), including the Hubble constant.
+Another standard ruler is the matter-radiation equality scale $\keq$, which manifests as the turnover scale of the power spectrum, and also modulates its shape\footnote{As discussed in \cite{Philcox:2021}, $\keq$ appears non-trivially in the shape of the logarithmic enhancement on scales $k > \keq$.} and impacts its amplitude on smaller scales \cite{Smith:2023}.
+The observed scale (in angles/redshifts) of a given standard ruler is then a function of both its physical size as well as the distance to the tracer it is measured from, both of which are predicted by a cosmological model.
+This leads to a measurement of the relevant cosmological parameters (or combinations thereof), where the Hubble constant in particular is inversely proportional to the implied physical distances.
 Further geometrical information is gained by jointly analyzing tracers at multiple redshifts.
-Because $\keq \propto \Om h$ (when measured in $\hmpcinv$ units; see Equation \ref{eq:keq}), constraints based on the matter-radiation equality scale $\keq$ display a characteristic degeneracy in the $\Om - h$ plane. \cwrminor{However, because we observe power spectrum features in angles ($\theta_{\mathrm{eq}} \sim \ell_{\mathrm{eq}}^{-1} \sim \left(D_{\mathrm{A}}\left(z\right) \keq\right)^{-1}$) and redshifts ($\Delta z_{\mathrm{eq}} \sim H\left(z\right) / \keq$) rather than physical distances, this degeneracy direction varies with redshift according to the assumed fiducial cosmological model.} The resulting constraints, while \cwrminor{largely} degenerate for any individual tracer, then intersect at different angles, resulting in a more precise joint constraint.
+Because $\keq \propto \Om h$ (when measured in $\hmpcinv$ units; see Equation \ref{eq:keq}), constraints based on the matter-radiation equality scale $\keq$ display a characteristic degeneracy in the $\Om - h$ plane. \cwrminor{However, because we observe power spectrum features in angles ($\theta_{\mathrm{eq}} \sim \ell_{\mathrm{eq}}^{-1} \sim \left(D_{\mathrm{A}}\left(z\right) \keq\right)^{-1}$) and redshifts ($\Delta z_{\mathrm{eq}} \sim H\left(z\right) / \keq$) rather than physical distances, this degeneracy direction varies with redshift according to the assumed fiducial cosmological model.} The resulting constraints, while \cwrminor{largely} degenerate for any individual tracer, then intersect at different angles, resulting in a more precise joint constraint (assuming they are consistent and can be combined).
 A similar phenomenon arises in BAO analyses (see for example Figure 2 of \cite{DESI2024.VI.KP7A}).